google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 Combining similar notifications comes down to three things.

 * A call to `getNotifications()`.
-* reusing an existing `tag` value.
+* Reusing an existing `tag` value.
 * Setting the `renotify` flag in the call to `showNotification()`.

 Let's look at an example that shows all three.

-The following examples, we're going to assume that you've already received or retrieved message data  as described in the last section.
+In the following example, we assume that you've already received or retrieved message data, as described in the last section.
 Now let's look at what to do with it.
 Start with a basic push event handler.